Alert issued for Halifax-area lake after suspected contamination sends person to hospital | CBC News

 Tap water is safe in Halifax, East Hants

+Halifax Water and the East Hants Regional Municipality both confirmed Thursday morning that their water systems are not affected by this advisory after the emergency alert caused some confusion for customers.

-In a statement, Halifax Water said it didn't issue the emergency alert and clarified that its tap water remains safe as it doesn't draw from Grand Lake.
+In a statement, Halifax Water clarified that its tap water remains safe as it doesn't draw from Grand Lake.

 "There's no effect on Halifax Water customers at all ... their tap water is perfectly safe to drink," said James Campbell, the spokesperson for Halifax Water.